How Executive Coaching Helps Leaders Tap into the Power of Failure

 - Gain clarity on possibilities to address their business challenges

-- Further understand the reasons for their success
+- Further, understand the reasons for their success

 - Appreciate the root causes of failure

-- Challenge their leadership skills towards growth
+- Challenge their leadership skills toward growth

 - Ultimately, achieve their goals.